nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 is done, users will still have to return to EduRec to submit their actual SEP application (which is extremely sow and inefficient as mentioned).
 The team could look into further integration with EduRec in the future, and perform the application for users as well.
 This will make SEPlanner itself a sufficient app for the entire SEP planning and applying process.
+### Bring SEPlanner to students from other faculties
-The current version is only designed for CEG students from NUS, the team can further improve in the future by including more details for students from other faculties, thus making SEPlanner the go-to choice for every single NUS student planning for their SEP.
+The current version is only designed for CEG students from NUS, the team can further improve in the future by including more details for students from other faculties, and a graphical interface, thus making SEPlanner the go-to choice for every single NUS student planning for their SEP.

 ## Instructions for manual testing